spellman/drl-control-liftingcast/README.md

 ### Solution
 We can automate input of the referees' decisions to LiftingCast.
 The referees push the buttons on their respective DRL controllers to indicate their decisions.
 DRL then displays appropriate graphics on a monitor for the crowd and the scorekeeper to see.
-Instead of asking the scorekeeper to watch the DRL display and input the decisions into the scoring program, Scott Dobbins (creator of DRL) and I sent the decisions directly from DRL to LiftingCast by updating the appropriate CouchDB documents.
+Instead of asking the scorekeeper to watch the DRL display and input the decisions into the scoring program, Scott and I sent the decisions directly from DRL to LiftingCast by updating the appropriate CouchDB documents.

 Since both DRL and LiftingCast can display the clock and the referees' decisions, we decided to have them both display this information, synced up as well as they could be.
 (DRL has the information immediately; LiftingCast is delayed (usually less than a second) while our integration processes the information and writes to CouchDB, CouchDB replicates to a LiftingCast client's PouchDB, the PouchDB changes feed is processed, and the UI is updated.)

-Scott modified DRL to communicate each set of referee decisions to the Clojure program in this project.
+Scott modified DRL to communicate each set of referee decisions to my Clojure program in this project.

 _This program reads from and writes directly to the LiftingCast database in order to make the complete series of updates that LiftingCast's own web client would make._ That is, we
 * Start, stop, or reset the LiftingCast clock based on the chief referee's inputs to DRL.